PileupWorkshop/2014PileupWorkshop/WORK.md

 particles and jet selection
 ---------------------------
-  antikt R=0.4
   particles: |y| < 4
-  jets: select 2 hardest > 20, 100, 500 in hard event, and then |y| < 2.5,
-match to full with deltaR = 0.3 criterion
+  jet definition: antikt R=0.4

+  jets: take the two hardest jets, then apply a selection of |y|<2.5, and pt > 20 (or 100, or 500), and study the impact of pileup on any jets that pass that selection.
+Pileup jets are matched to the hard jets with a deltaR = 0.3 criterion.

+  A separate study counts the jets above 20 GeV with |y| < 2.5.
+That count is only in events that have at one jet from the selection described in the preceding paragraph.

+  Note that in example03.cc prior to revision 107 (git rev-list --count HEAD) or hash d1b6590c2f2758d765c3... the number of jets was counted for all events.

 How to compare (quality measures)
 ---------------------------------